Presidential transition of Dwight D. Eisenhower: Meetings with Douglas MacArthur and Herbert Hoover

 During Eisenhower's trip, Douglas MacArthur happened to have delivered a speech in which he claimed to have a plan to end the war that he would be willing to share with the president-elect.
-While Eisenhower disliked McArthur, and some of his advisorson the USS Helena saw little reason for him to meet with MacArthur, other Eisenhower's advisors aboard the USS Helena advised him that he should meet with MacArthur, who was widely admired among the American public.
+While Eisenhower disliked MacArthur, and some of his advisorson the USS Helena saw little reason for him to meet with MacArthur, other Eisenhower's advisors aboard the USS Helena advised him that he should meet with MacArthur, who was widely admired among the American public.
 Gallup opinion polling conducted roughly around this time showed MacArthur to be the second-most admired living figure among Americans, with only Eisenhower being more admired.
 Thus, a meeting with MacArthur would be good politics.
 Eisenhower contacted MacArthur after his trip to arrange a meeting.
 On December 9, Eisenhower's press secretary, James Hagerty, released to reporters some brief messages that Eisenhower and MacArthur had exchanged.
 This angered Truman, with this furthering his belief that Eisenhower was playing demagoguery with Korea.
 Truman publicly challenged, "if anyone has a reasonable plan for ending the Korean fighting in an honorable way, in a way that will not lead directly to a great wore, that plan should be presented at once to the President."
 Soon after Eisenhower returned to New York, he and Dulles met with MacArthur at Dulles' personal residence.

 In December, Eisenhower met with former president Herbert Hoover, who Eisenhower greatly admired.
 They discussed the topic of government reorganization.